 I had so many symptoms that matched perfectly.
 I remembered the tick I found in April.
 I'd also found one next to my bed after our Memorial Day picnic, and again on my pillow (ugh!) a few days later.
 Never attached, but... perhaps little harbingers of doom?
 I ran the idea by my N.D.
 She didn't think so, but, since I told her we had a local Lyme specialist, she said it couldn't hurt to look into it.

 And so I got lucky.
 Lucky to have discovered Lyme so "quickly", lucky to know the local doctor, lucky to not have to see a dozen specialists before getting an iGenex test.
 Still, it was 5 months by the time I got the test kit, received it back, and was able to get an open appointment.
-Being new to the Lyme World, I was confused by my results - iGenex said it was positive (3 positive bands and 2 indeterminate) but the CDC criteria said no. Again, I was very lucky to have a Lyme-literate physician willing to give me antibiotics in light of these results.
+Being new to the Lyme World, I was confused by my results - iGenex said it was positive (3 positive bands and 2 indeterminate) but the CDC criteria said negative.
+Again, I was very lucky to have a Lyme-literate physician willing to give me antibiotics in light of these results.

 I felt better on amoxicillin.
 It was working.
 A definite sign of Lyme.
 But after a few months, my progress stopped, and new symptoms popped up.
 A long story and a year later, I got positive results for Bartonella and Babesia, two co-infections spread by the same tick.
 We'd suspected them and treated them mildly, but after a year, they were still in my blood.
 Aggressive little devils, they are.